monroews/EnvEngLabTextbook/Gas_Transfer/Gas_Transfer.rst

  #.
 Navigate to the Process Operation tab.
  #.
 Set the **operator selected state** to toggle.
 The solenoid valves should click rhythmically if they are working properly.
  #.
 Install a membrane on the oxygen probe.
  #.
-Add 4 L of tap water to the reactor.
+Add 750 mL of tap water to the reactor.
  #.
 Set the mode of operation |Mode_of_operation| to automatic operation and the *operator selected state* to "prepare to calibrate".
 The software should quickly cycle through the calibration step and then begin attempting to control the air flow rate to the target value.
 Note:  the purpose of the prepare to calibrate state is to vent excess pressure from the accumulator.
 The state will not change to calibrate until the pressure drops below a predefined threshold.
 To speed this up, you may open the top of the air accumulator to release the air *before starting the automatic calibration*.
  #.
 Set the stirrer speed to achieve a vortex on the surface of the water.
  #.
 Calibrate the DO probe if you haven't already.
 Use :math:`22^{\circ}C` as the temperature.